mackenzienewkirk/blog/README.md

+This is a personal blog project to share my personal photography progress on a site that I was able to code and design myself.
+I will be designing this with CSS and Material UI, and use AWS Image Upload to post and store images for the blog.

+Below are instructions on how to get the site up and running for the initial viewing of the site.
+It uses the template of the solo project from Prime Digital Academy.

 # Prime Solo Project Starting Repo
 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).